exercism/csharp/exercises/scrabble-score/README.md

 - You can play a double or a triple letter.
 - You can play a double or a triple word.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/scrabble-score` directory.

 ## Source